jpneylon/RTClasses/README.md

 Install with CMAKE
  - minimum version 3.0
  - only set up for linux/ubuntu
- - installs headers and libary into system diretories
+ - installs headers and library into system directories

 Clone repository ->